SUSTAINABLE COMPETITIVE ADVANTAGE

 Often the go-to advantage of most organizations.
 The key is to make raving fans out of your customers.
 Do everything within your power to give them the best experience, to make them love your product and brand.
 If you crack this code, you’ll grow like crazy by creating brand advocates who will be loyal for life and drive unbridled free marketing, telling everyone they can about your brand.

-Scale advantages can be created at the neighborhood, local, regional, national or global level.
+Scale advantages can be created at the neighborhood, local, regional, national, or global levels.
 You see this a lot with regional furniture or mattress retailers, who get enough locations, so that they can maximize their advertising spend, inventory, and customer convenience while minimizing their logistics costs of the bulky and heavy furniture.
-Yet, sometimes regional scale is beaten out by national or global scale, which Walmart has been doing with general merchandisers and IKEA with regional furniture stores.
+Yet, sometimes the regional scale is beaten out by national or global scale, which Walmart has been doing with general merchandisers and IKEA with regional furniture stores.

 Organizations often collect massive amounts of data on their customers, processes, development or R&D learnings, markets, and sales, yet; frankly, many organizations don’t turn this information into a sustainable competitive advantage, even though they could.
 With customer information, you have to turn that into ways to better engage and drive loyalty in customers.
 With R&D learnings you have to protect those learnings with a high level of secrecy while continuing to build on them and leverage them in the business.
 Whatever type of proprietary information you have, figure out ways to build on it and leverage it to create more value for the organization.